Contact

 Her ancient tombs inspire me but I'll tell you what's the rub.

 I want to see that grander site, my hometown country club.
-I went all through the Holy Land

 And sailed Lake Galilee.